JuliaGraphics/Luxor.jl/docs/src/index.md

 ## Color and opacity

-For color definitions and conversions, we use Colors.jl.
+For color definitions and conversions, use Colors.jl.
 The difference between the `setcolor()` and `sethue()` functions is that `sethue()` is independent of alpha opacity, so you can change the hue without changing the current opacity value (this is similar to Mathematica).

 ## Styles